anujitganguly/MiniProjects/README.md

 23. Python code to suggest correct spelling -- spellingCorrection.py
 24. Python code to return SIP investment value -- sip_xirr.py
 25. Python code to guess a number game -- guessNumberGame.py
+26. Python code to count and print the most used word -- countMostFrqntWrd.py